brainwane/HARK/Documentation/HARKmanual.md

 ConsumerSolution.
 See [here](https://econ-
 ark.github.io/HARK/generated/HARKcore.html) for online documentation.

-#### 2.2  HARKutilities
+#### 2.2  HARK.utilities

-The HARKutilities module carries a double meaning in its name, as it contains both utility functions (and their derivatives, inverses, and combinations thereof) in the economic modeling sense as well as utilities in the sense of general tools.
+The HARK.utilities module carries a double meaning in its name, as it contains both utility functions (and their derivatives, inverses, and combinations thereof) in the economic modeling sense as well as utilities in the sense of general tools.
 Utility functions included at this time are constant relative risk aversion and constant absolute risk aversion.
-Other functions in HARKutilities include some data manipulation tools (e.g. for calculating an average of data conditional on being within a percentile range of different data), functions for constructing discrete state space grids, convenience functions for retrieving information about functions, and basic plotting tools
+Other functions in HARK.utilities include some data manipulation tools (e.g. for calculating an average of data conditional on being within a percentile range of different data), functions for constructing discrete state space grids, convenience functions for retrieving information about functions, and basic plotting tools